NatalieKAndersson/DEVOLUTION/README.md

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/EM_Tumor1.PNG" width="500">

 We can also look at the distribution of genetic alterations across the biopsies by writing the command.
-This is the information DEVOLUTION uses to infer the most probable evolutionary trajectory of the tumor.
 ```R
 DB <- distribution(overview)